 Companies of all sizes want to hire remote employees in Colombia, but don’t know how to navigate the country’s local labor laws.
 Via makes hiring Colombian talent and building your global team seamless.
 With our easy-to-use platform, Via helps you manage local HR processes for direct employment such as benefits, payroll, background checks, and more.
 Our team of local labor lawyers and on-the-ground experts ensure that your company remains compliant while expanding abroad.
-As your employer-or-record/entity in Colombia, Via assumes full responsibility for employment liability, so that you can focus on what matters: recruiting and managing your team.
+As your employer-of-record/entity in Colombia, Via assumes responsibility for employment liability, so that you can focus on what matters: recruiting and managing your team.

 With Via’s transparent pricing, you can pay full-time employees or contractors in Colombia with no hidden set-up fees, no foreign exchange or transaction fees, and no minimums–start with 1 employee and scale up at your own pace.

 Yes, you can get a job in Colombia by either using job boards and going through a recruiting agency.
 The best way to find a job is to hone in on your necessary skills and search for specific jobs within your skillset.
 However, finding the right job can take some time, especially one that matches your salary expectations.
 You will also need to undergo the processes established by the company’s human resources department.

 Some of the jobs you can get in Colombia are in teaching, finance, and medicine.
 Tech is also growing in the country’s major cities, including Bogotá and Medellín.
 Salaries vary widely based on speciality and industry.